buildwithfiroz/Desktop-App/README.md

 ##  How It Works: Step-by-Step User Guide

 1. **Launch the App**
-   - Upon starting the app, it will automatically run in the background on system boot.
-   - You will see a login window prompting you to enter your Username and Password.
-   - The login process may take 300-500ms, much faster than typical APIs.
+  - Upon system boot, the app runs in the background.
+You'll be prompted to enter your **Username** and **Password** at a **specific time** as per your settings.
+  - For detailed instructions on how to set up and customize this timing, check out the full documentation in the [releases section](https://github.com/buildwithfiroz/Desktop-App/releases).

     <br>
    <img src="src/git/Desktop-login.png" alt="Desktop View" width="50%" />